Safety Tips For Driving Near Schools

 4. Respect and Respond to School Patrol Officers

 School patrol officers, commonly known as lollipop men and women in the UK, play a vital role in helping children cross the road safely.
 These officers are trained to manage traffic and ensure that children can cross the road without risk.
 Always stop when instructed by a patrol officer, and never attempt to overtake other vehicles near a school crossing.
+Failing to stop for a school crossing patrol is a serious offence and can result in prosecution.
 Patience and compliance in these situations are essential for maintaining safety.

 5. Anticipate and React to Sudden Hazards

 When driving near schools, it’s important to anticipate potential hazards and react calmly.
 Children may dart out into the road unexpectedly, and other drivers may stop suddenly to drop off passengers.
 Keep a safe distance from the vehicle in front of you and avoid aggressive driving behaviours such as tailgating or honking.
+Defensive driving is especially important in school environments, where hazards can develop quickly.
 By maintaining a cautious approach, you can reduce the likelihood of accidents and ensure that everyone remains safe.

 tips for driving safe near schools